HubSpot/recruiting-agency-graphql-theme/README.md

 The final step of the process is to create a page where applicants can log in and see any pending applications they have submitted, as well as the status of those applications.
 In order to set this up, we’re going to utilize the Memberships feature.
 For more detailed information about this feature, you can go [here](https://developers.hubspot.com/docs/cms/data/memberships).

 To do this, we’ll have to set up pages that require registration, so we need to create a Membership list.
 To do this, navigate to Contacts > Lists and click Create List.
 This list will be Contact-based, and Active.
 Give it a name and hit Next.
-For the Filter type, select Job Application properties, select Object ID, and is known.
+For the Filter type, select Job Application properties, select Record ID, and is known.
 What this means, is a Contact will automatically be added to this list when an associated Job Application has been created.
 Go ahead and click Save List.

 Now we can create the pages in our CMS.
 Similarly to our other pages, create a new page with the "Application listing" template.
 Go to the Settings for this page, expand the Advanced options section, and select “Private - Registration required” in the “Control audience access for this page” section.
 This will require you to select a list to use for sending registration emails.
 Next, give this page a title and publish the page.